skip to main content

 Implants

 Implants have become an important component of the restorative armamentarium.
 Residents will gain clinical experience in the treatment of patients who require dental implants as part of their comprehensive care.
-Residents will gain experience in the diagnosis, treatment planning and restoration of implant cases.
+Residents will gain experience in the diagnosis, treatment planning, placement, and restoration of implant cases.
+Our residents are encouraged to work up cases so they can gain implant placement experience.
+Our program is geared more toward diagnosis and treatment planning and restoration of implants than actual implant placement.
+We expect every resident to get the opportunity to place implants in our program under the supervision of our periodontics faculty.

 Geriatric Dentistry